DevExpress-Examples/XAF_Security_E4908/ASP.NET/DevExtreme.OData/Readme.md

 		}
 		```

-3. Controllers provide the access to business data and handle the actions such as log in/log off and get permissions</br>
+3. Controllers provide access to business data and handle the actions such as log in/log off and get permissions</br>
 	1. The [BaseController](/Controllers/BaseController.cs) contains common for all controllers logic which initializes the Security System and the Object Space Provider.
 		```csharp
 		[Route("api/[controller]")]